 Shuffle your cards with your question in your mind.
 If you do not have a question, then hold the intention of uncovering the greatest good for you.

 You will know when the right time to lay the cards out is, because you will either get a heavy sensation in your hands, or you will become hyper-aware of the card's presence.
 Do not get too caught up on the 'right' time to draw though; you will always pull the right cards for you at the right time.

 Once you have laid your cards out, record your advice.
 It is best if you write down what comes to you at the time before referring to the booklet.
 The want to train yourself to trust your intuition before relying on the the book which comes with your cards.
 Read the book after you have written down your first impressions.

 If you're new to divination, I recommend you write your interpretations down in some type of diary or journal assigned for that purpose.
 Recording your readings is a good way to train your intuition into organizing your thoughts in a more structured fashion.
 You can also begin to see patterns in what times of days, card decks, even weather affects your divination.
 Things you may want to keep a record of include: spreads, card decks, the date, where you were, astrology, incense, rituals, weather, mood, dreams you had that night, among other things; you can get creative!

-The final piece of advice I give people who want to learn how to read Oracle cards is this; do not pull too many cards at once.
+Another piece of advice I give people who want to learn how to read Oracle cards is this; do not pull too many cards at once.
 Picking too many cards can give you information overload because Oracle cards were designed specifically for giving advice.
 And if you're given too much advice, you're less likely to take it!

 Oracle cards used in this post are from my first ever Oracle Deck, The Faeries Oracle by Brian Froud.